A collection of low-light houseplants on a windowsill in a small apartment

 Best Trailing Indoor Plants to Grow

 If you are choosing a trailing indoor plant, the useful question is not just “which vine looks good on a shelf?”
 It is “will this plant work with my light, my watering habits, and my pets?”
 This guide is for everyday plant owners who want a clear shortlist before buying, plus quick answers when leaves curl, yellow, or get brown tips.
 A trailing plant grows by sending stems outward and downward instead of mostly upright.
-That habit makes trailing plants useful for hanging baskets, high shelves, wardrobes, bookcases, and small rooms where you do not want another pot on the floor. ...
+That habit makes trailing plants useful for hanging baskets, high shelves, wardrobes, bookcases, and small rooms where you do not want another pot on the floor.
+If you are deciding between a true trailing vine and a fuller basket plant, our indoor hanging plants guide shows where those categories overlap and where they behave differently. ...

 Snake Plant Benefits for Every Room